purepelmen/Net-HostingApplication/README.md

 ## TODO
 - [ ] Improve error handling that's currently simply checked with `assert()` calls.
 - [ ] Create CMake project to build for Linux.
+- [ ] 32-bit support?
+- [ ] Allow to embed CoreCLR as a build option?